sjbennett123/polarlarp/content/current_writeups/_index.md

 {{% children depth="3" description="true"  sort="Weight" style="h2"%}}

-## Friday Night

-- The Magic Bomb blueprints are found and fear spreading shortly after
-- The rebirth of Loken “Bloodhamer” Oakrider emerges to aid Stonewood in its war
-- Lord of the Woods gets introduced as a creeping entity Friday Night

-## Saturday

-- Wakeup Raid
 - Introduction of the new Guilds System as they have returned during Winter
 - Opening of Mausoleum of Fallen Heroes Living Dungeon
 - Quest for reforging Foereaver, Faeloin Ironleaf’s weapon for Balor